 States and properties

 ARIA provides the capability to add information on the properties of a widget and also the state it is currently in that can be provided to assistive technology to help the user understand how to interact with the widget.
-The complete list of states and properties should be referred to for all possible values to use.
+The should be referred to for all possible values to use.

 The following example shows how these could be added to a slider input.
 Information has been added to show the minimum and maximum values possible, as well as the current value in both numerical and textual forms.